samumei/ddecompose/README.md

 #> industry               0.003461243 0.005102148 -0.0065387825  0.013461268
 ```

-`ddecompose` comes with a convenient plot function.
+`ddecompose` comes with a handy plotting function.
 To plot the overall
-composition and structure effect, we have to set
+composition and structure effects, we need to set
 `detailed_effects = FALSE`.

 ``` r